headzoo/basetime-wss-node-sdk/README.md

 // it subscribes to.
 The subscriptions are a map of event names and
 // the pubsub topics that handle those events.
 // The manifest is passed to the wssPubSub middleware, which returns
-// a function that will used in the topic.onPublish() callback. const wssPublish = wssPubSub({
+// a function that will used in the topic.onPublish() function. const wssPublish = wssPubSub({
   manifestVersion: '1.0',
   name: 'CyberSourceIntegration',